 - React icons

 - React forms

 - Handling API requests using React

 As you can see, there’s a lot you can learn once you master the basics!
-But, when you know the essentials, these topics will come naturally to you, because they are all built on the same fundamental principles used to create the React library.
+When you know the essentials, these topics will come naturally to you.
+They are all built on the same fundamental principles used to create the React library.

-React has a massive developer community supporting the library, which means there is no shortage of resources out there that you can use to learn React.
+React has a massive developer community supporting the library.
+This means there is no shortage of resources out there that you can use to learn React.
 While this is a good thing, it also means that it can be difficult to find the resources that are worth your time.

 Before you start learning React, ask yourself: How do you learn best?
 Do you like tutorials?
 Or do you prefer online videos?
 Do you like working on interactive projects, or prefer to work through theory then build your own projects?
 By answering this question upfront, you’ll be able to refine your focus as you look for learning materials.